-The Violence Against Women Act (VAWA) protects survivors of domestic violence, dating violence, stalking, and human trafficking living in subsidized shelter or housing from being discriminated against because of their victimization.
+The Violence Against Women Act (VAWA) protects survivors of domestic violence, dating violence, stalking, sexual assault, and human trafficking living in subsidized shelter or housing from being discriminated against because of their victimization.
 Survivors will be protected regardless of their sex, gender identity, or sexual orientation.

 If you are in a dangerous situation and need to move for your safety, staff in your housing program will assist you by initiating an Emergency Transfer.

 You cannot be denied admission to housing programs